instructure/canvas-lms/inst-cli/doc/docker/developing_with_docker.md

 ## Extra Services

 ### Mail Catcher
+Mail Catcher is used to both send and view email in a development environment.

 To enable Mail Catcher: Add `docker-compose/mailcatcher.override.yml` to your `COMPOSE_FILE` var in `.env`.
 Then you can `docker compose up mailcatcher`.